gvacaliuc/jupyterhub-deploy-teaching-docker/docs/design.md

 - Create "Trusted" users on the system, meaning that you would give them a user-level shell account on the server
 - Authenticate and manage users with either:
-  * GitHub OAuth
+    - GitHub OAuth
-  * Google OAuth
+    - Google OAuth
-  * CAS
+    - CAS
-- Manage the running of jupyterhub and nbgrader using docker.
+- Manage the running of jupyterhub and nbgrader using docker